statamic/v2-docs/content/collections/docs/search.md

 Statamic's search engine is preconfigured to Just Work™ right out of the box.
 All you need to do is kick off the first pass of the indexer.
 Which leads us to our logical first section...

-## Indexing {#indexing}
+## Indexes

-Statamic builds indexes of your content to provide lickity-split search results.
-If you don't know what indexes are, that's okay.
-It doesn't really matter.
+Statamic builds indexes of your content to provide fast, relevant search results.

-To kick off the indexer you can run `php please search:update` in your terminal, visit `/cp/search/update`, or simply perform a search _in the control panel_.
-Also, in the Control Panel you will find settings to enable automatic indexing of content.
-Every time a change to content is detected, that update is pushed into the index.
+The default index contains all collections and taxonomies and only searches the title field of each.

-### What fields are indexed {#searchable-fields}
+### Customizing the index

-By default, just the `title` is indexed.
-If you'd like to customize this, you may edit the `searchable` array in `site/settings/search.yaml`.
+You can customize which fields are indexed with the `searchable` array in `site/settings/search.yaml`.

 ``` .lang-yaml
 searchable: